tqre/Docker-Mini-Container/README.md

 The executable is compiled with nasm:

-nasm -f bin -o helloelf helloelf.asm
+'nasm -f bin -o helloelf helloelf.asm'

 resulting in 'helloelf' executable binary